-- 5. To apply your changes, click the Reboot button.
+- To apply your changes, click the Reboot button.
 The decoder will reboot and you will be returned to the Sign-in page. - 6.
 To view an installed license file, click the file in the list.
-The license file opens in a separate window. - 7.
-To delete a previously installed license, select the file in the list and click Delete.
+The license file opens in a separate window.